tolkit/telomeric-identifier/README.md

     -f, --fasta <fasta>      The input fasta file.
     -s, --string <string>    Supply a DNA string to query the genome with.
 ```

+## TODO's

+- Implement IUPAC in `tidk search`?
+- Better summary of `tidk explore`?
+- Should `tidk explore` do multiple string length searches by default?
+As most telomeric repeat sequence units are only 6-8 nucleotides long.